zed/imunifyav-doc/docs/stand_alone_mode/README.md

 If so, please remove it from the `disable_functions` list in `php.ini`.
 :::

-Create the file `/etc/sysconfig/imunify360/integration.conf` with the `UI_PATH` option defining the path that will serve web-based UI.
+Create the file `/etc/sysconfig/imunify360/integration.conf` with the `ui_path` option defining the path that will serve web-based UI.

 For example:

 ```
-[PATHS]
+[paths]
-UI_PATH = /var/www/vhosts/imav/imav.example-hosting.com/html/imav
+ui_path = /var/www/vhosts/imav/imav.example-hosting.com/html/imav
 ```

 ImunifyAV will automatically copy UI files there during installation/upgrade.

 :::tip Note
-Ensure that the domain you are going to use for the ImunifyAV web-based UI refers to this path, and that there are no other scripts or files under `UI_PATH`, as they might be overridden by the ImunifyAV installation.
+Ensure that the domain you are going to use for the ImunifyAV web-based UI refers to this path, and that there are no other scripts or files under `ui_path`, as they might be overridden by the ImunifyAV installation.
 :::

 #### How to provide ImunifyAV with an actual list of users (optional)

-By default, ImunifyAV will use Linux system users, limited by `UID_MIN` and `UID_MAX` from `/etc/login.defs`.
+By default, ImunifyAV will use Linux system users, limited by `uid_min` and `uid_max` from `/etc/login.defs`.

-If you want to see a specific list of users (note, that all of them must be real linux users accessible via PAM), you can specify the `USER_LIST_SCRIPT` option in `/etc/sysconfig/imunify360/integration.conf`:
+If you want to see a specific list of users (note, that all of them must be real linux users accessible via PAM), you can specify the `user_list_script` option in `/etc/sysconfig/imunify360/integration.conf`:

 ```
-[PATHS]
+[paths]
-UI_PATH = …
+ui_path = …
-USER_LIST_SCRIPT = /path/to/get-users-script.sh
+user_list_script = /path/to/get-users-script.sh
 ```

 It should point to an executable file that generates a json file with the following schema (domains are optional):